 Despite selling Weber to Samsung, Young Chang still manufacturers the Weber brand.
 Weber pianos are produced in two categories: Weber and Albert Weber.
 The Weber pianos are the entry level pianos and some mid-level pianos.
 Albert Weber, named after the founder of the company, is the name of their high-end pianos.

 Like many companies that produce fine pianos, they focus solely on the upright piano and grand piano.
 The two traditional sounds of the musical world.

 Weber produces seven high end pianos under the Albert Weber name.
 Four of these are grand pianos and their and two of them are uprights.
 There is a full concert grand, two semi concert grands, and an artist grand in the Albert Weber line.
-There is also a standard upright, and two professional upright pianos.
+There is also a standard upright, and two professional uprights.

-There are 8 options under the Weber line of piano.
+There are eight options under the Weber line of piano.
 These include four uprights and four grands.
 Of the grands, two are classic grands, one is a baby grand, and one is a professional grand.
 Uprights come in a professional upright, a designer console, a studio upright, and a series upright.